Post-quantum cryptography: Hybrid encryption

 Google has maintained the use of "hybrid encryption" in its use of post-quantum cryptography: whenever a relatively new post-quantum scheme is used, it is combined with a more proven, non-PQ scheme.
 This is to ensure that the data are not compromised even if the relatively new PQ algorithm turns out to be vulnerable to non-quantum attacks before Y2Q.
 This type of scheme is used in its 2016 and 2019 tests for post-quantum TLS, and in its 2023 FIDO2 key.
-Indeed, one of the algorithms used in the 2019 test, SIKE, was broken in 2022, but the non-PQ X25519 layer (already used widely in TLS) still protected the data.
+One of the algorithms used in the 2019 test, SIKE, was broken in 2022, but the non-PQ X25519 layer (already used widely in TLS) still protected the data.
 Apple's PQ3 and Signal's PQXDH are also hybrid.

-The NSA and GCHQ argues against hybrid encryption, claiming that it adds complexity to implementation and transition.
+The NSA and GCHQ argue against hybrid encryption, claiming that it adds complexity to implementation and transition.
 Daniel J. Bernstein, who supports hybrid encryption, argues that the claims are bogus.